RizwanSid7/AWS-Terraform-EC2-basic/README.md

 **Terraform AWS EC2 Setup**
-Welcome to the Terraform AWS EC2 setup repository!
-This project contains the necessary Terraform configurations to create and manage AWS EC2 instances.
+Welcome to the **Terraform AWS EC2 setup repository**!
+This project contains the necessary Terraform configurations to **create and manage AWS EC2 instances.**

 **Files**
 **aws.tf**: This file includes the Terraform configuration for the AWS provider and the EC2 instance you'll be setting up.